Rakurri/rakurri-brush-set-for-krita/README.md

 **Gumroad:**
 1. Go to this website: https://gum.co/rakurribrushes1
-2. Cick the "I want this!"-button!
+2. Click the "I want this!"-button!

 **Installation in Krita:**
 1. Go to “Settings”